dfinity/candid/.github/CONTRIBUTING.md

 # How to make a contribution

-Here's a summary of what you need to do:

-1. Make sure you have a GitHub account, an internet connection, and access to a terminal shell or GitHub Desktop application for running commands.

-1. Navigate to the DFINITY public repository in a web browser.

-1. Click **Fork** to create a copy the repository associated with the issue you want to address under your GitHub account or organization name.

-1. Clone the repository to your local machine.

-1. Create a new branch for your fix by running a command similar to the following:

-    ```
-    git checkout -b my-branch-name-here
-    ```

-1. Open the file you want to fix in a text editor and make the appropriate changes for the issue you are trying to address.

-1. Add the file contents of the changed files to the index `git` uses to manage the state of the project by running a command similar to the following:

-    ```
-    git add path-to-changed-file
-    ```
-1. Commit your changes to store the contents you added to the index along with a descriptive message by running a command similar to the following:

-    ```
-    git commit -m "Description of the fix being committed."
-    ```

-1. Push the changes to the remote repository by running a command similar to the following:

-    ```
-    git push origin my-branch-name-here
-    ```

-1. Create a new pull request for the branch you pushed to the upstream GitHub repository.

-    Provide a title that includes a short description of the changes made.

-1. Wait for the pull request to be reviewed.

-1. Make changes to the pull request, if requested.

-1. Celebrate your success after your pull request is merged!

-## Tips for contributing

 Depending on the type of contribution you want to make, you might follow a different workflow.
-For example, if you are only interested in reporting an issue, there's no need to clone repository or set up a development environment.
+For example, if you are only interested in reporting an issue, there's no need to clone the repository or set up a development environment.

 This section describes the most common workflow scenarios:

 - Reporting an issue
-- Submitting your own code
+- Submitting a pull request

 ### Reporting an issue